 It was especially sad for me to see the two villages of Coulihaut and Coulibistrie, both on the Caribbean coast.
 These two villages were among the worst hit by flooding during Tropical Storm Erika, and I had gone with Thibaud church folks to serve them food shortly after that disaster (see the second half of my previous story about Erika's aftermath).
 This time, both villages were not just ravaged by the raging flood waters, but also devastated by the wind.
 It was sad to see the big Catholic church in Coulihaut with part of its roof missing.

 One of the most remarkable changes is the view from my porch.
 I used to love sitting out there and enjoying the view.
 However, after Maria tore down or stripped most of the trees, now I have a much different view.
 Most of the houses in the village were hidden by vegetation, but now I can see virtually every house.
 I have a much wider view of the Atlantic Ocean as well.
 It was good to be back on my porch again!

-We spent a lot of time just listening to the stories of the villagers about what the late-forming, Category 5 hurricane was like, as well as their lives in the aftermath.
+I spent a lot of time just listening to the stories of the villagers about what the late-forming, Category 5 hurricane was like, as well as their lives in the aftermath.
 It must have been horrible to go through as it pounded this island in the dark that night.

 Some of you may recall that I wrote a story when I first arrived here about Hurricane David.
 I was arriving in Washington, DC, for my senior semester as an intern for Congressman Rahall when the remnants of Hurricane David dumped lots of rain on the eastern seaboard.
 One of my “conversation starters” with older folks here was to ask them about their memories of Hurricane David.
 It had been the worst hurricane to ever strike Dominica, and they often had interesting recollections from that dreadful storm.